BHAVANA1497/GatorDesk/Sprint1.md

   -	Header component
   -	Footer component
   -	Carousal component
-3. Created the following 3 pages for the following 3 functionalities:
-  -	Announcements
-  -	Lost and found
-  -	Maintenance Requests

-The above functionalities have been implemented for both the use cases i.e., for user and admin roles.
-These pages can be reached my selecting the option on the Menu bar on the Home page.
+3. Created a page to display all the Announcements posted by admin when logged in as Resident.
+4. Created a page to add a new announcement when logged in as an admin.

-4. Login, Signup buttons have been created for existing and new users.
+5. Login, Signup buttons have been created for existing and new users.
-5. Added routings for different pages.
+6. Added routings for different pages.
-6. Used Material Design to enhance the make and feel of the UI.
+7. Used Material Design to enhance the make and feel of the UI.

 ### UI Demo